OpenDiS/OpenDiS/doc/code_structure/data_structure.md

 DisNetManager provides a convenient way to convert the data between DisNet and ExaDisNet.

-Section [Explore Dislocation Network](../tutorials/frank_read_src/graph_data_conversion.md) describes how to convert between DisNet and ExaDiSNet objects.
+Section [Graph Data Conversion](../tutorials/frank_read_src/graph_data_conversion.md) describes how to convert between DisNet and ExaDiSNet objects.